pymupdf/PyMuPDF/docs/recipes-drawing-and-graphics.rst

     shape.commit()
     outpdf.save("drawings-page-0.pdf")

-As can bee seen, there is a high congruence level with the :ref:`Shape` class.
+As can be seen, there is a high congruence level with the :ref:`Shape` class.
 With one exception: For technical reasons ``lineCap`` is a tuple of 3 numbers here, whereas it is an integer in :ref:`Shape` (and in PDF).
 So we simply take the maximum value of that tuple.

 Here is a comparison between input and output of an example page, created by the previous script:

 .. image:: images/img-getdrawings.png
    :scale: 50

-.. note:: The reconstruction of graphics like shown here is not perfect.
+.. note:: The reconstruction of graphics, like shown here, is not perfect.
 The following aspects will not be reproduced as of this version:

    * Page definitions can be complex and include instructions for not showing / hiding certain areas to keep them invisible.
 Things like this are ignored by :meth:`Page.get_drawings` - it will always return all paths.

-.. note:: You can use the path list to make your own lists of e.g. all lines or all rectangles on the page, subselect them by criteria like color or position on the page etc.
+.. note:: You can use the path list to make your own lists of e.g. all lines or all rectangles on the page and subselect them by criteria, like color or position on the page etc.